-The element iron is found in many metals you see every day.
+The element iron is found in many items that you use every day.
 It is often combined with other elements to make very strong and rust-resistant metal alloys.
 To make steel, carbon is added to iron to increase its strength.
-Chromium can be added to iron to make stainless steel which is resistant to corrosion.
+Chromium can be added to iron to make stainless steel, which is resistant to corrosion.
 You can find iron in paper clips, automobiles, buildings, consumer electronics, and many other everyday objects.

-In Part I of this experiment, you will use a Magnetic Field Sensor to investigate the magnetic pattern made by a sample iron ore formation represented by a magnetized washer.
-In Part 2, you will use a Magnetic Field Sensor to scan a model search area for a buried iron ore formation.
+In Part I of this experiment, you will use a magnetic field sensor to investigate the magnetic pattern made by a sample iron ore formation represented by a magnetized washer.
+In Part II, you will use a magnetic field sensor to scan a model search area for a buried iron ore formation.
 The buried formation will show up with a magnetic pattern similar to the sample in Part I.

 In this experiment, you will

-- Use a Magnetic Field Sensor locate a buried iron ore formation.
+- Use a magnetic field sensor to locate a buried iron ore formation.

 - Explain your results.